We Need the Facts on Climate Change

 The Koch brothers

-While they are “very concerned and worried about our government evolving into a very controlling, socialist type of government” they are unconcerned about the preponderance of the evidence that shows climate change must be addressed, whether it is by government help or not.
+While they are “very concerned and worried about our government evolving into a very controlling, socialist type of government” they are unconcerned about the preponderance of the evidence that shows climate change must be addressed, whether or not it is by government help.

 A document of the New York Times

 Two weeks ago, a significant document was brought to the public’s attention by the way of the New York Times (https://www.nytimes.com/2017/08/07/climate/climate-change-drastic-warming-trump.html).

 This document is titled “U.S. GLOBAL CHANGE RESEARCH PROGRAM” (https://assets.documentcloud.org/documents/3920195/Final-Draft-of-the-Climate-Science-Special-Report.pdf ) and can be accessed by clicking on the link just displayed.

 The coordinating lead authors are from the National Science Foundation, National Oceanographic and Atmospheric Administration (NOAA), and the National Aeronautics and Space Administration (NASA) with additional help from: